 12-Step Recovery Programs such as Alcoholics Anonymous (AA) can be found all around the world.
 They are comprised of people in recovery supporting each other through sponsorship and group meetings.
 People from all religious and cultural backgrounds can join 12-Step Recovery Programs.
 A core principle of recovery groups is to admit that they do not have control over their drinking habits and need help.
 They can then look up to a power higher than themselves to help them get their healthy lives back.
 The idea of a higher power is different for different people depending on their religious or personal beliefs.

 If you, your friend, or your family need help with alcoholism, contact us today.
 Our addiction specialists understand what you are going through and willing to answer any of your questions regarding alcohol abuse information.
+Seek our Alcohol Abuse Hotline NJ, your call will be totally priavte.

 Alcohol Use Disorder – National Institute on Alcohol Abuse and Alcoholism